 Cities covered: Santillana del Mar, Santander

 The day begins with a visit to the town of Santillana del Mar with its beautifully preserved medieval town.
 Next we will be taken on a tour of Altamira Neocave, the finest realistic example of Upper Palaeolithic cave art.
 After lunch, return to the train to continue our journey to Santander.
 City sightseeing tour of the elegant capital of Cantabria and free time.
 Those who wish may visit El Gran Casino after dinner (entrance included).
+Overnight in Santander.

 Day 7 - Friday: Modern city marvels of Bilbao